 How to sell scrap dental gold. / What's it worth? -

-Your old dental crowns, bridges and gold fillings probably have some value.
+Your old dental crowns, bridges and gold fillings have value.

-If you think about it, it's only logical to assume that the metal used to make these items is worth something.
+If you think about it, it's only logical to assume that these items are worth something.
 After all, why else would your dentist have given them to you?
+But besides their scrap metal value, they're worth nothing at all.
+They can't otherwise be reused.

-But besides for their actual metal content, these items have no other value at all (they can't be reused).
-So, since the price of gold, as well as other precious metals often found in dental alloys (platinum, palladium, silver), have risen so much in recent years, why not find a buyer and sell them?
+So since the price of gold and other precious metals typically found in dental alloys (platinum, palladium, silver) has risen so drastically in the past decade, why not find a buyer for your items and sell them?

 Here are the things you'll need to know.